Skip to main content

 Folding bicycles will be carried providing they are safely and securely stowed in the designated luggage area if space is available.
 Bicycles likely to soil or damage the vehicle interior must be stowed in a carrier designed for the purpose.
 (Children’s micro scooters can be carried if they are safely secured).

-Unfolded/rigid framed bicycles can be taken on the Isle of Man Steam Railway and the Manx Electric Railway provided you have a bike ticket
+Unfolded/rigid framed bicycles can be taken on the Isle of Man Steam Railway and the Manx Electric Railway provided you have a bike ticket.

 CCTV